osu-overclocking/osuoverclocking.com/content/en/posts/Spicer_Fugger_visit.md

 tags: [Visit]
 author: "Zander Ray"
 featured_image: "https://cdn.osuoverclocking.com/spicer_fugger/Group_shot.webp"
-description: "Going over collaboration with established members of the XOC Community"
+description: "Collaborative Evaluation of Modern CPU Architectures with Established XOC Community Members: Report"
 ---

 # Goals

-With this collaboration we aimed for acquiring knowledge and best practices to add to our own.
-We Sought this by having Charles Wirth (Fugger) and Max Spicer (Spicer) fly up to do benching on some platforms we share.These platforms would be: Arrow Lake (Intel), AM5 (AMD), and Sapphire Rapids (Intel).
+With this collaboration, the primary objective was to acquire platform-specific knowledge and best practices that could be integrated into our own extreme overclocking (XOC) workflows.
+This was accomplished through hands-on benching sessions led by Charles Wirth (Fugger) and Max Spicer (Spicer), who traveled to work directly with our members on several shared platforms.
+The architectures evaluated during this session were Arrow Lake (Intel), AM5 (AMD), and Sapphire Rapids / W790 (Intel).

 ---